-Gastrointestinal System: (Eating habits, Diarrhea, Constipation, Nausea, Stomachache, Acid Reflux, Heartburn)
+Gastrointestinal System: (Eating habits, Diarrhoea, Constipation, Nausea, Stomach ache, Acid Reflux, Heartburn)

 Stress can make people more or less hungry and crave certain foods or drinks.
 Furthermore, the speed at which food can pass through the body can change and be faster or slower.
 Increases, in certain types or quantities of food or drink, can result in changes to the balance of the Microbiome or Microbiota (bacteria fungi, archaea, bacteria, viruses) within the gut.

 The “stress” response has a suppressing effect on the immune system, making one more susceptible to infection and disease.